EllaBrands/stanDev/Development Testing:  Tools and Procedures.md

 4. If providing a new feature, what's the minimum level of testing required?
 5. The old text.

 The [Stan developer process](https://github.com/stan-dev/stan/wiki/Developer-Process#new-and-altered-code-is-tested) specifies that all new and altered code should be tested.
 We believe that good test coverage is necessary given the size and complexity of the Stan code base (or any code base consisting of more than a Perl 1-liner, and quite frankly, we don't trust that Perl 1-liner).
+For more on how and why to test, see this [wikipedia article](http://en.wikipedia.org/wiki/Software_testing).

 We know that there are many bugs in our code.
 With good test coverage, when a bug is found, these tests allow us to demonstrate:
  - that the bug exists